fiskaltrust/middleware-launcher/README.md

 > .
 > ├─ fiskaltrust.Launcher.exe
 > ├─ launcher.configuration.json
-> ├─ migrate.cmd
+> ├─ launcher-migrate.cmd
 > └─ fiskaltrust.exe
 > ```

-And then run the `migrate.cmd` script as an administrator.
+And then run the `launcher-migrate.cmd` script as an administrator.

 The script will do the following: